 Review Volunteer Jennifer Atkinson in La Serena Chile at the Elderly Care Center

-2 surprising things bout the program I experienced were 1.
-How much the experience positively pushed me out of my comfort zone by providing personal care support to the seniors (i.e. Assisting with feeding, blow drying hair etc.,!
+2 surprising things about the program I experienced were 1.
+How much the experience positively pushed me out of my comfort zone by providing personal care support to the seniors (i.e. Assisting with feeding, blow-drying hair, etc.,!
 And 2.
 How welcoming the staff members were.

 2 surprising things about my host family were 1.) how at ease and welcomed I felt into the home away instantaneously with my host mom Vilma 2.) how wonderful the food was as I tend to be a picky eater but did not experience this here once at all.

 2 surprising things about the country I experienced are

 1.) how welcoming Chilean people are as a whole,

 2.) that there is very limited speaking English people at the airport if you need assistance and

 3.) how drastically the weather changes from morning to afternoon to evening on a daily basis as I was not prepared for this.

 The most challenging thing I experienced at the program, with my host family and the country was not adequately preparing myself to speak the language.
 It was challenging to communicate with the seniors and staff at the nursing home and sometimes felt like I was getting in the way rather than I was being helpful by not speaking the language and felt like I could be a better volunteer and get to know the seniors in a more personal level had I spoken the language.
 I can say that I was a bit naive when I signed up for the program thinking not speaking the language would not be a huge barrier but it was.
 I would recommend a volunteer to take the Spanish immersion.
 However, I think we did a good job at communicating in my host family but not speaking the language would have been really the only barrier I experienced.
 The same is true with all my experiences in Chile.